‘There’s no point even thinking about it’, says Adam*, ‘it’s not like I have a choice.’

 Did something come to mind?
 Or nothing at this stage.
 If nothing came, that’s ok too.
 It’s perhaps not quite the right time, but it might be worth trying again soon.

 Do you feel like you have no choice?

 If you feel stuck in your life, and as if you have no choice, counselling can help you work through the stuckness and to tap into the resources you have for change.
-I offer counselling in Totnes and online to support people through change in their life.
+I offer coaching online to support people through change in their life.
 If you’d like to arrange a first appointment, why not get in touch by emailing me or calling me on 07443 640556?

 *BTW Adam isn’t a real client.
 All client sessions are confidential but he represents something I often hear from clients I work with.
 Just needed to say that, in case you were wondering.